itsarvindhere/JavaScript/010. Promises/Promises.md

 So, Promises flatten the structure and improve readability.

-There is als better error handling.
+There is also better error handling.

 Since we can chain promises, if any one of the promises in the chain is rejected, the error will propagate down the chain and can be caught at the end of the chain.